teqneers/ext-application/README.md

-# ext6-application
+# ext-application
-A base component to integrate Sencha Ext JS 6 into a PHP application
+A base component to integrate Sencha Ext JS into a PHP application